Eben60/GivEmXL.jl/docs/src/index.md

 In our example, the experimental data are in a separate table in the same excel file.
 We could also let the user to point to a separate file or folder, or conclude to the data file from the name or position of the excel file.

-It is assumed, your calculation processes multiple data subsets: In our example there are three segments (three capacitor discharges).
-For a case of a computation or dataset without subsets, represent it sa a case with one subset.
+It is assumed that your calculation processes multiple data subsets: In our example there are three segments (three capacitor discharges).
+For a case of a computation or dataset without subsets, represent it as a case with one subset.
 We divide our processing into three separate functions: Preprocessing / processing each subset / postprocessing.
 In our toy example these functions are: `preproc`, `procsubset`, `postproc`.
 You can however skip some steps if you don't need them.
 In our toy example you can uncomment the line
 ```
 # postproc = nothing
 ```
 just with the effect that no useless summary will now be produced.
 Our functions are expected to return dataframes or dataframe rows, and plot objects.
-In our example, we use `Plots.jl`. `Makie.jl` is also supported out of the box, for other plotting packages you will need to additionally write a dozen of LOCs.
+In our example, we use `Plots.jl`. `Makie.jl` is also supported out of the box.
+For other plotting packages you will need to additionally write a dozen of LOCs.

 The returned dataframes will be saved as an excel file with multiple tables, the plots saved in the selected format.
 Voilà!